Informations générales (source: ClinicalTrials.gov)

 with a treatment-free interval from immunosuppressive therapy for 12 months may

-be eligible after review and discussion with the Primary investigator.
+be eligible after review and discussion with the Coordinating investigator.

 (including SARS-CoV-2), fungal, mycobacterial, parasitic, or other infection